Review of PBS Prescriber Bag Schedule

 Information on upcoming items for consideration by the PBAC are available in the PBAC Meeting Agenda.
 PBAC meeting outcomes are published on the PBS website six weeks following each meeting.

-All authorised prescribers are encouraged to check the Summary of Changes published at the beginning of each new calendar month for latest information on PBS listings.
+All authorised prescribers are encouraged to check the Summary of Changes published at the beginning of each new calendar month for changes to PBS listings.